GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 These benchmarks are simulated, meaning no actual training is performed during each step.
 Instead, the node sleeps for a set number of seconds.
 All benchmarks were run against a dataset with `105,000` images and their corresponding labels, each of which are about `150 MB` in size.
 These images and labels were derived from the [KiTS19](https://github.com/neheller/kits19) dataset.
 All testing was performed on a multi-node CPU only cluster, backed by a bucket co-located in the same region (this is critical for maximizing dataloading performance).
 The test cluster was comprised of [n2-standard-32](https://cloud.google.com/compute/docs/general-purpose-machines#n2_machine_types) nodes with `128 GiB` of allocatable memory each.

-For all runs here, the observed step time was approximately `1 second`.
+For all runs here, the observed step time was approximately `3 seconds`.

 This code is still being updated and improved, so all benchmark results are subject to change.